P4-Research/nikss-artifacts/README.md

 This repository contains scripts for the CoNEXT'22 artifact evaluation of paper entitled "A novel programmable software datapath for Software-Defined Networking".
 The scripts in this repository can be used to produce the performance data (throughput, latency, CPU cycles, number of instructions) for the following figures:
 * Figure 3: Packet forwarding rate of NIKSS-TC (left) and NIKSS-XDP (right) with only pipeline-aware optimization enabled for different packet sizes
+* Table 2: The in-depth performance analysis of test programs
 * Figure 4: The cost of different P4 match kinds measured in the throughput rate and average CPU cycles per packet over a baseline depending on the number of table entries.
 * Figure 5: The cost of PSA externs measured in average CPU cycles per packet over a baseline program
 * Figure 6: The throughput of test programs  and latency distribution by percentiles for L2L3-ACL and 0.8 MPPS of the offered load (right) for NIKSS and P4- DPDK.